crate/cratedb-guide/docs/integrate/airflow/data-retention-hot-cold.md

 ## CrateDB setup

-To create a multi-node setup, we make use of [Docker Compose](https://crate.io/docs/crate/howtos/en/latest/deployment/containers/docker.html#docker-compose) to spin up three nodes – two hot nodes, and one cold node.
+To create a multi-node setup, we make use of {ref}`docker-compose` to spin up three nodes – two hot nodes, and one cold node.
 For the scope of this article, we will not actually use different hardware specifications for disks, but each disk is represented as a separate Docker volume.

 The designation of a node type is done by passing the `-Cnode.attr.storage` parameter to each node with the value hot or cold.
 The resulting `docker-compose.yml` file with two hot nodes and one cold node is as follows: